 Neuromuscular Therapy is a treatment that gets to the cause of chronic/acute pain leading to long term results and healing!

 100 million Americans are suffering from chronic pain, according to a new study prepared by National Institutes of Health’s National Center for Complementary and Integrative Health (NCCIH).
 Far too many people give up after spending way too much money on countless failed attempts of trying to stop their pain.

-The Nervous System is designed to produce normal muscle tonus at 30 stimuli per second.
-If the body is under stress or either physical or emotional trauma, the nervous system stimuli increases its rate per second and if left untreated, this over stimulus to the body will spread to other areas of the body eventually causing a general contraction of all the major muscles.
-This would have a profound negative effect on the entire Cranial Sacral System as well as all the systems of the body thus starting a “chronic pain cycle.”
+The Nervous System is designed to produce normal muscle tonus (nerve impulses that maintain body posture and movement) at 30 stimuli per second.
+When the body is under stress from either physical or emotional trauma, the nervous system stimuli increases its rate per second.
+If left untreated, this over stimulus of the nervous system will spread to other areas of the body eventually causing a general contraction of all the major muscles.
+This would have a profound negative effect on the entire Cranial Sacral System as well as all the systems of the body causing a “chronic pain cycle.”
 Think of it as an overload in an electric circuit.
-Bringing the stimuli back down through NeuroMuscular and CranioSacral Therapy will "Pull the plug" on the pain cycle.

 Bringing the stimuli back down through NeuroMuscular Therapy and CranioSacral Therapy will reset the Nervous System and “Pull the plug” on your chronic pain cycle.